Children with Cancer UK releases 'Real Stories' film for Sarcoma Awareness Month in July

 About Children with Cancer UK:

-Children with Cancer UK is a leading children’s cancer charity dedicated to raising and investing funds into vital specialist research to save the lives of children and young people with cancer.
-Our mission is to improve survival rates and the quality of survival in young patients, and to find ways to prevent cancer in the future.
-Whilst working towards this, Children with Cancer UK funds support for children and their families as they navigate treatment.
-What began as a small memorial charity in 1988, has evolved into a major force raising more than £300 million and investing in over 200 pioneering research projects.
+Children with Cancer UK is the leading children and young people’s cancer charity in the UK.
+Our vision is for every child and young person to survive cancer.
+We are working to improve survival rates and the long-term quality of life for those that do, we are also striving to find ways to prevent cancer in the future.
+We are dedicated to raising and investing funds into vital research that helps us understand childhood cancers and improves treatments.
+We support families as they navigate treatment and life beyond cancer.
+What began as a small memorial charity in 1988, has evolved into the leading charity for children and young people affected by cancer, raising more than £300 million and investing in over 300 pioneering research projects.

 Morven treatment 1 min